sharkweekthings/plastek/README.md

  - On World Creation - the server tends to hang for an uncomfortably long time stating "Timed out waiting for world statistics".
 Just keep waiting and the world should be created.
  - On world creation - Some mod is causing "Empty heigh range: [6 above bottom--1 absolute]".
 I gave up trying to figure out what was causing it.
  - Pam's Log items have no collision and can be walked through...
 But.... why?
- - Certain Creative items have been disabled until I can make a more clear cut progression through the Age 7
  - There may be an issue with the Spell Turret firing off spells
  - Textures are missing for several Nat Prog pebbles.
 Reported to Dev.
  - While you are flying at high speeds (sprinting) -- you may encounter a rare-ish issue where server a single tick takes 40 seconds.
 This has been reported to several mod devs.
 This issue doesnt tend to occur when you are running on the ground.
  - There may be some instance references of "Akashic Tome" in quests that should be changed to "Eccentric Tome".
 I don't recall which quests referenced the tome, so this will be updated on an 'as found' basis.
  - There are several colors of Electric Wool which I couldnt get to work.
 Pink, White, Yellow, and Orange.
 I've asked about this with the Mod Devs, but havent heard anything back.
 Consider these colors "duds"
+ - If the item Mjolnir somehow ends up with an Apotheosis affix it can brick/crash your world, this also applies to attempting to use Apotheosis Reforger.
+You will need to edit the NBT data of your world to fix this.
+The config option for Apotheosis "adventure.cfg" should have a block for this item that looks like this "mythicbotany:mjoellnir|none".
+If you do not have this line please be sure to update your build to at least 1.26.